 Couple’s baby shower invitation wording

 In decades past, baby showers have most often been reserved for the mom-to-be.
-Today they can absolutely be a celebration for both parents.
+Today modern baby showers can absolutely be a celebration for both parents.
 These invitation wording options make the shower a family affair.

 It takes a village.